Why do my spark plugs keep getting dirty?

 Causes of carbon fouling include rich fuel mixture, clogged air filter, prolonged low-speed driving or idling, faulty ignition system, retarded ignition timing and spark plug heat rating is too cold.

-OIL FOULED: With oil fouling you will see wet, black, oily, carbon deposits form on the insulator nose and electrodes.
+With oil fouling you will see wet, black, oily, carbon deposits form on the insulator nose and electrodes.

 This will also result in an engine misfire.